South Africa has a comparatively high suicide rate with 19 – 28 per 100 000 completed suicides per annum.

 - Excessive drug and/or alcohol use or abuse

-- History of physical or emotional illness
+- History of physical or emotional illness or withdrawal from crowds

 - Feelings of hopelessness or desperation